-Ancient World History is a yearlong course that covers the major events, areas and civilizations of the ancient world through the Middle Ages.
-Areas of concentration will include, but are not limited to, prehistory, ancient civilizations, Greco-Roman history, world religions, early empires and Medieval Europe.
+CONTEMPORARY SOCIAL ISSUES 150403 Grades 9-12 1⁄2 CREDIT Ancient World History is a yearlong course that covers the major events, areas, and civilizations of the ancient world through the Middle Ages.
+Areas of concentration will include, but are not limited to, prehistory, ancient civilizations, Greco-Roman history, world religions, early empires, and Medieval Europe.
 Emphasis is placed on reading, writing, critical thinking, and study skills.
 (Prerequisite: None)

-Modern World History is a yearlong course that covers the major events, areas and figures of the modern world up to the present day.
+Modern World History is a yearlong course that covers the major events, areas, and figures of the modern world up to the present day.
 Areas of concentration will include, but are not limited to, the Renaissance, American colonization, the Industrial Revolution, imperialism, World Wars I & II, the Cold War, and modern global issues.
 Emphasis is placed on reading, writing, critical thinking, and study skills.
 (Prerequisite: None)

-AP World History is a yearlong course that investigates significant events, individuals, developments, and processes in six historical periods from approximately 8000 B.C.E. to the present.
+AP World History is a yearlong course that investigates significant events, individuals, developments, and processes in four historical periods from approximately 1200C.E. to the present.
 Students develop and use the same skills, practices, and methods employed by historians: analyzing primary and secondary sources; making historical comparisons; utilizing reasoning about contextualization, causation, continuity, and change over time; and developing historical arguments.
-The course provides five themes that students explore throughout the course in order to make connections among historical developments in different times and places: interaction between humans and their environment; development and interaction of cultures; state building, expansion, and conflict; creation, expansion, and interaction of economic systems; and development and transformation of social structures.
+The course provides six themes that students explore throughout the course in order to make connections among historical developments in different times and places (P.I.E.C.E.S.): Political state building, expansion, and conflict; Innovation and Technology; Economic systems creation, expansion, and interaction; Cultural developments and interactions; Interaction between humans and the Environment; Social structure developments and transformations.
 (Prerequisite: Division approval)

 Contemporary Social Issues is a semester course open to freshman, sophomore, junior, and senior students as an elective course.
 No textbook is used, as the course is driven by the ever changing current events of the day.
-Resources for this course vary and include the internet, daily news, social media, school library, electronic databases, political cartoons, and magazines.
-Topics include, but are not limited current issues in geography, economics, genocide, immigration, guns and violence, environmental issues, health, and heroes in the news.
+Resources for this course vary and include the internet, daily news, social media, the school library, electronic databases, political cartoons, and magazines.
+Topics include, but are not limited to current issues in geography, economics, genocide, immigration, guns and violence, environmental issues, health, and heroes in the news.
 Students will participate in a variety of project-based lessons, class discussions, debates, and presentations throughout the course.
 (Prerequisite: None)

-^{\$19.00} fee for AP US History supplementary text is included.
+^{\$19.00} fee for AP US History and AP World: Modern supplementary texts is included.